-To convert the data to a OpenFoam readable format we need to parse the data to a dictionary file.For that 2 types of parser has been used.
+To convert the data to a OpenFOAM readable format it must be parsed to a dictionary file.
+For that 2 types of parser have been used.

 3.6.1 Blockmesh parser

 This is used in the Blockmesh add-on, when clicked on Add lists to dictionary, all the data present in the add-on is first saved into a JSON file which is stored as a data block inside blender's memory and from there is it parsed into the blockmesh dictionary in a OpenFOAM readable format.